wadmiraal/wadmiraal.net/src/_drafts/why-i-do-not-recommend-domain-access.markdown

 Errors in publishing (like publishing to the wrong domain) can be tricky to see, as an editor *can* see the content on the desired domain, but an anonymous user cannot.

-And let's not forget to mention the *very real risk* of wanting to save a configuration for one domain, but accidentally changing it for the entire network (raise hands everyone who has gone to "Site Information" to change the site email address, only to mess up the front pages for *all* domains in the network).
+And let's not forget to mention the *very real risk* of wanting to save a configuration for one domain, but accidentally changing it for the entire network (raise hands everyone who has gone to &ldquo;Site Information&rdquo; to change the site email address, only to mess up the front pages for *all* domains in the network).

 ### It is very difficult to setup development and staging environments

 This, for large and demanding projects, is a *huge* problem.
 Because the Domain Access module will not easily recognize *dev.domain-1.com* and *www.domain-1.com* as being the same, you will end up with unexpected errors or results.
 You can use &ldquo;aliases&rdquo;, but it's not optimal, as you must configure your production environment to cater for your development environment.
+And even if you get aliases right: if an editor makes a mistake when selecting publishing options, you could be redirected to the production platform without noticing it at first on certain nodes.
+You might unknowingly start tweaking or experimenting certain settings on the live platform !

 ## Alternative Solutions

-Of course, drawbacks are just as real using a traditional multi-site.
+Of course, drawbacks are just as real using a traditional multi-site; they are just different, as we saw in the introduction.

 Here are a few tips:

 * **Sharing configuration** is a pain, but the [Drupal 8 CMI](https://groups.drupal.org/build-systems-change-management/cmi), and the Drupal 7 [Configuration](https://www.drupal.org/project/configuration) module, coupled with the [Features](https://www.drupal.org/project/features) module, allow us to put configuration into files (where it belongs).
 This alleviates some of the burden of sharing and maintaining configuration across sites.
 * **Sharing content** is another problem, but probably worth the effort in regards to all the issues arising with Domain Access and many domains.
-Modules like [Node Export](https://www.drupal.org/project/node_export) allow editors to copy/paste their content (even complex) across domains, albeit at a cost of learning a new UI.
+Modules like [Node Export](https://www.drupal.org/project/node_export) allow editors to copy/paste their content (even complex) across domains, albeit at a cost of learning a new (unfriendly) UI.
 * **Managing site updates** is *very* tiresome using a traditional approach, but tools like [Aegir](http://www.aegirproject.org/) or [Dush](http://drush.ws/) (using the `@sites` alias) can help.
 * **Sharing users** can be achieved by using table prefixes and a single database for all sites.
 Or you can use a SSO module that will register accounts on first login.
 There are many solutions to this one.